The Table

 'Yes,' you say.
 'That is what the Directive requires and it is the right answer.'

-There is a long pause.
+Long pause.
 Then: 'What is the financial exposure?'

 +3 Compliance